kodecreer/HomeAssign/README.md

 **Note:** Dockerfiles are available for each service if that's more convenient.

-## Development Approach
+## Approach

-My main approach was microservice architecture.
-The primary reason is that when building an AI service, you usually don't want the main server to handle inference since inference servers are expensive to scale.
-This decoupling allows scaling any part on demand according to traffic, helping cut costs while keeping things simple and not fighting tech stacks at what they do best.

-### Development Process

-I like to "vibe code" and didn't see any rules against it.
-The process was:

-1. **Technical Spec**: Created a comprehensive technical specification outlining every engineering decision - from tech stack choices to problem-solving approaches
-2. **AI-Assisted Development**: Let Claude Code implement the initial structure based on the spec
-3. **Documentation**: Created extensive documentation and onboarding materials for human readability
-4. **Iterative Development**: Filled in TODOs and had Claude Code complete specific code snippets
-5. **Screenshot Feature**: Added screenshot capability since UI/UX analysis is more visual than just text ordering (implemented on backend to avoid user security concerns)

-### Production Considerations

-While this is a prototype with some shortcuts (like the incomplete API key implementation), for production I would:

-- **Security**: Implement robust API key management to prevent AI inference abuse
-- **Anti-Bot Protection**: Use Cloudflare anti-bot to protect against competitors
-- **Web Scraping**: Heavy use of caching and services like BrightData to handle scraping challenges
-- **Batch Processing**: Implement batch processing in the microservice before going live
-- **Code Review**: Thorough, heavily scrutinized code reviews to maintain quality
-- **Branding**: Professional CSS, website titles, and icons aligned with service branding
-- **AI Model**: Use more powerful multi-modal AI for production

-### Technology Choices

-- **Microservice Architecture**: Super scalable foundation
-- **TypeScript**: Easy to scale, fast enough for most projects, static type checking prevents bugs as the project expands
-- **Ollama**: Chosen specifically because it wraps both llama.cpp (consumer devices) and vLLM (batch serving in production) - portable and robust across both services
+Main approach I did was microservice architecture.
+Main reason is kind of pegged into that if doing a AI service.
+Since you usually don't want the server to do inference and servers for inference are pretty expensive to scale.
+This decoupling lets me scale any part on demand according to the traffic.
+Helping cut costs while keeping things simple and not try to fight tech stacks at what they are best at.
+I like to Vibe code and didn't see any rules against it.
+So this may be funny, but I just created a technical spec that outlined every engineering decision I want inside the app.
+From what tech stack to use to how I want it to solve a specific problem.
+After seeding in the technical document, I went on a walk and let Claude Code do its thing.
+After it stopped being useful, I made it clean up the project so its readable for a human and created extensive documentation so I can pick up whats going on and start coding.
+Specifically I created a file to onboard me into the project as if it was to train another employee how to get productive ASAP.
+I then just filled in TODOs in the code and let Claude Code fill in specific snippets.
+Since I had extra free time, I also added taking a screenshot feature cause why not?
+UI/UX is more visual thing than just order of the text.
+I picked specifically the backend because it would make most users be super scared if they got a screenshot taken on their local host.
+I filled in the TODOs and just as before let Claude Code write in the code.
+I make sure it stays in the human readable project design so the vibe code debugging problem doesn't waste my time.
+That way I can tell it specifically where to fix stuff instead of hoping it just get things right.
+I am definitely downplaying the coding I did, but thats the simplest way to describe it.
+I did code a decent amount of parts, but vibe coding helped a lot with the prototype.
+I did have a API key thing into there, but its not working super well so I just ignore it.
+Though in production I would put more effort in that part so a hacker don't hog the AI inference.
+I would keep the microservice architecture.Super scalable.
+Typescript is very easy to scale and is fast enough for most projects.
+Both to fix vibe code and to move fast with static type checks to prevent bugs as the project expand.
+I would also do cloudflare anti-bot to prevent the website from being a easy target against competitors.
+In addition to that I would make heavy use of caching and using services like BrightData to avoid issues of the web scraping arms race.
+I also picked Ollama for a specific reason being it is able to wrap around both llama.cpp for consumer devices and vLLM for batch serving in production.
+Both portable and robust wrapper across both services.
+I didn't implement batch processing, but that would a start in the microservice before it goes live.
+Probably the most important thing I would also take a lot more time for a heavily scrutinized code review.
+As in my opinion it kind of makes you feel like a manager, but you still have the same risks if you let bad code getting shipped the AI help built.
+I think another given is going in and redoing the CSS and website titles / icons to align with the branding of the service so it doesn't look generic but professional and simple.
+I would also use a more powerful multi-modal AI in production.

 ## Architecture